Create a Marketplace Package

 Note: You can target publishers or deals, but not both.

-1. Expand Publishers or Deals.
+1. Expand Publishers or Deals with Publishers.

 2. Click Target publishers.